mneudert/vagrant-devcommands/README.md

 # will execute 'echo works always like a charm'
 vagrant run with_param --p_mandatory works --p_optional "like a charm"

-# will execute 'echo works sometimes like a charm --and is wrapped'
+# will execute 'echo works sometimes like a charm --and is wrapped completely'
 vagrant run with_param \
     --p_mandatory works \
     --p_default sometimes \
     --p_optional "like a charm" \
     --p_wrapped is
+    --p_limited completely
 ```

 For now a command expecting one or more parameters will fail if the user does